 National Bank of Malawi (NBM) plc recently partnered with Growth Africa and Mhub to develop and distribute targeted video content to start-up businesses under the Growth Accelerator programme 2020 Cohort.

-Our Business Editor William Kumwembe sat down with NBM plc Head of Personal and Business Banking (PBBD) Oswin Kasunda to find out more about the programme and understand what other services NBM Plc makes available to start-ups and SMEs.
+Our Business Editor William Kumwembe sat down with NBM plc Head of Retail Banking Division (PBBD) Oswin Kasunda to find out more about the programme and understand what other services NBM Plc makes available to start-ups and SMEs.
 Excerpts:

 NBM plc is one of the partners in the Growth Accelerator Programme – what does this program entail and what prompted the Bank to partner up on this project?